christiankral/ElectricalEngineering.isy/README.md

 # Version handling

 Ipe files created with ElectricalEngineering versions before and after v0.5.0 are not compatible.

-If a style sheet update (CTRL+SHIFT+U) is performed the updated file will be corruped.
-However, store the modified Ipe file after updating the style sheet.
-Then it is required to run the (Linux) update script `Resources/update1.sh`.
+Older files can be updated under Linux using the script `Resources/update1.sh`.
-This script fixes compatibility issues.
+This script inserts an updated version of ElectricalEngineering.isy into an ipe file and fixes compatibility issues caused be new component names.
 If you encounter any conversion problems, please file an issue.

-Run `update1.sh File.ipe` or `update1.sh "*.ipe"` to apply the conversion to a the files of the current directory.
-This script converts the Ipe file to ElectricalEngineering version v1.X.X.
+This script converts one or more Ipe file to ElectricalEngineering version v1.X.X.

-Please note, that the conversion script works only, if the style sheet update has been applied in Ipe prior to running the script.
+## Conversion Examples

+- `update1.sh File.ipe` updates `File.ipe` by inserting `~/.ipe/styles/ElectricalEngineering.isy`
+- `update1.sh "*.ipe"` updates all files `*.ipe` by inserting `~/.ipe/styles/ElectricalEngineering.isy`
+- `update1.sh "*.ipe" /work/ElectricalEngineering.isy` updates all files `*.ipe` by inserting `/work/ElectricalEngineering.isy`

 # Example